cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 ---

-# Learning Glow by Example
+# Learn Glow by Example

+We are at a crossroads in smart contract development technology and Glow provides a new portable language where you don't need to know about the low level details of blockchain, but can develop smart contracts easily.

-In 2007, Joel Spolsky was pondering What technology was going to win in the browser development:
+In 2007, Joel Spolsky was pondering What technology was going to win in browser development:

 > What's going to happen?
 > The winners are going to do what worked at Bell Labs in 1978: